Extensions of characters in type D and the inductive McKay condition, I: Basic Considerations

 \subsection{Action of $\Aut(G)$ on Harish-Chandra induced characters}

 Using detailed analysis of Harish-Chandra induction, the results of \cite{MS16} describe the action of $\Aut(\GF)$ in terms of cuspidal characters and their relative Weyl groups.
-The action is expressed in terms of the labels given by Howlett-Lehrer theory.
+The action is expressed in terms of the labels given by Howlett--Lehrer theory.